Automated Reinforcement Learning: An Overview: Markov Decision Process Components

 A well-known reward shaping approach is potential-based reward shaping \cite{ng1999policy}.
-Let $r(s,a,s')$ be the instant reward of taking action $a$ in state $s$ and going to state $s'$.
+Let $r(s,a,s')$ be the immediate reward of taking action $a$ in state $s$ and going to state $s'$.
 Potential-based reward shaping employs a function $F(s,a,s')=\gamma\Phi(s')-\Phi(s)$ where, $\gamma$ is discount factor, and $\Phi(s)$ and $\Phi(s')$ are potential functions of states $s$ and $s'$, respectively.
-The new reward function is $r(s,a,s')+F(s,a,s')$ which is the sum of original reward and the potential-based reward shaping.
+The new reward function is $r(s,a,s')+F(s,a,s')$, which is the sum of the original reward and the potential-based reward shaping.
 In \cite{grzes2017reward}, potential-based reward shaping is analyzed in episodic RL.
-The authors show that temporal credit assignment or reward value could speed up training deep neural networks if a potential based reward function is added to the original reward.
-An important requirement of this work is that the policy derived by shaped reward should be equivalent to the original policy.
-Potential-based Reward shaping preserves the optimal policy when the goal states are predefined terminal states and shaping reward is zero in the goal states \cite{ng1999policy}.
-It is shown in \cite{grzes2017reward} that policy invariance is violated for finite horizon domains with multiple terminal states and they propose to set the potential value of terminal states as zero to solve this issue.
+The authors found that potential-based reward shaping preserves the optimal policy when the goal states are predefined terminal states and the shaped reward is zero in the goal states.
+They observe that policy invariance is violated for finite horizon domains with multiple terminal states, and propose to set the potential value of terminal states as zero to solve this issue.
+Learning a potential function $\Phi(s)$ using meta-learning is studied in \cite{zou2019reward}.
+The potential function is defined by a neural network, and its parameters are updated using the Model-Agnostic Meta-Learning (MAML) algorithm \cite{finn2017model}.
+The parameters of the networks are trained through running an adapted version of DQN with replay memory.
+In \cite{chiang2019learning}, learned proxy reward functions are proposed for path-following and target-based robot navigation to address sparse binary rewards (i.e., goal is reached or not).
+The method alternates between two stages: (1) optimizing the parameters of the reward function, and (2) training fixed-architecture actor-critic networks with the learned reward.
+The reward parameters that yield the highest objective value are selected, and RL is used to train the final actor-critic policy.
+In \cite{faust2019evolving}, the authors learn a parametric function for typical continuous control RL problems such as \textit{Ant}, \textit{Walker2D}, and \textit{Humanoid} \cite{openai-gym}.
+For each problem, a particular parametric reward function is defined, and the same algorithm is used to learn both the parameters of the reward and the policy network.
+Actor-critic algorithms, including Proximal Policy Optimization (PPO) \cite{schulman2017proximal} and Soft Actor-Critic (SAC) \cite{haarnoja2018soft}, are used with parametric reward function, and the method outperforms the same algorithms without parametric reward on the aforementioned tasks.
+In \cite{afshar2021reward}, a reward vector is introduced to optimize reserve prices in real-time ad auctions with sparse binary feedback.
+The agent uses a policy network to map ad slot features to a distribution over reserve prices, while the environment only indicates whether the slot is sold.
+To provide a richer signal, the reserve price range is divided into weighted sub-intervals, and the reward is calculated as the inner product of the weight vector with an interval-based reward vector that activates the entry for the chosen interval.